Find a Doctor

 Cancer Focus: Head and Neck Cancer , Thyroid Cancer

 Dr. Kirtane is an Assistant Member at Moffitt Cancer Center in the Department of Head and Neck-Endocrine Oncology.
 Dr. Kirtane received his MD degree from The University of Florida College of Medicine.
 He completed an Internal Medicine Residency at Duke University Medical Center.
 Dr. Kirtane completed a Hematology/Oncology Fellowship at the University of Washington and a Post-Doctoral Fellowship in Oncology at Fred Hutchinson Cancer Research Center.
 His clinical focus is patients with head and neck-endocrine cancers.
 He is interested in working with the Department of Health Outcomes and Behavior and the Department of Cancer Epidemiology to help increase access to cancer care for racial/ethnic minorities with cancer.
-Dr. Kirtane's research interests include the development of innovative cellular therapies for HPV-related malignancies.
+Dr. Kirtane's research interests also include the development of innovative cellular therapies for solid tumor malignancies.

 Education & Training